IShauryaI/shaurya-unfold/README.md

-# 🚀 Shaurya Unfold — Modern Developer Portfolio & Analytics Showcase
+# 🚀 Shaurya Unfold — Modern Developer Portfolio & Analytics Showcases

 A high-performance, accessible, and visually stunning portfolio demonstrating modern React development expertise and advanced technical architecture.
 This repository enables recruiters and collaborators to evaluate real-world impact, engineering best practices, and quantifiable analytics from a live production deployment.